- Personal Injury

 Comparative negligence is a defense a defendant might use to try to bar you from recovery or reduce your compensatory award.
 This defense alleges that you caused your own injuries, such as failing to notice the slip and fall hazard.
 Arizona is a pure comparative negligence state, meaning you could still receive an award even if the courts find you 99% at fault for your slip and fall accident.
-The courts will reduce your award amount by your percentage of liability, however, making it important to hire a lawyer to support your right to compensation.
+The courts will reduce your award amount by your percentage of liability, however, making it important to hire a personal injury lawyer to support your right to compensation.

 It is not easy to win a slip and fall accident case in Arizona, even if you have evidence of the defendant’s negligence or fault.
-If you or a loved one suffered from a slip and fall caused by someone’s negligence, contact The Law Offices of John Phebus personal injury lawyers before giving up the fight.
+If you or a loved one suffered from a slip and fall caused by someone’s negligence, contact The Law Offices of John Phebus injury lawyers before giving up the fight.
 Call (623) 847-7117 to speak to the slip and fall lawyers from our law firm.
 We can review your case and let you know if you have valid grounds to bring a slip and fall accident claim in Peoria, AZ.
 Then, we may be able to help you maximize your financial recovery using proven litigation tactics.
 Our Glendale premises liability attorney represents clients in Glendale, Peoria, Buckeye, and throughout Maricopa County and offer a free initial consultation.